-With interest rates still near historic lows, one of the smartest things you can do is pay off your debt as quickly as you can.
-The more debt you can pay down now, the less painful higher interest rates will be for you later.
+When interest rates are low, or when you still have a loan or credit card with a low rate, one of the smartest things you can do is pay off your debt as quickly as you can.
+The more debt you can pay down when rates are low, the less painful higher interest rates will be for you later.

-If you spend more than you earn, you’ll likely be financing your lifestyle at higher interest rates in the near future.
-Life will only become that much more expensive as rates rise.
+If you spend more than you earn, you’ll be financing your lifestyle with higher payments when interest rates go up.
+Life will only become that much more expensive, at a time when the high cost of living is already stressing so many people out.
 Avoid working against yourself – apply any of these 7 tips after you’ve balanced your budget.
-For budgeting tips that work, click here.

-If you can barely afford your mortgage payments right now, what will you do when your payments increase?
-As interest rates begin to rise, you will likely be renewing your mortgage at a higher rate.
+If you can barely afford your mortgage payments right now, what will you do when your payments go up?
+As interest rates rise, you will likely be renewing your mortgage at a higher rate.
 This may be several years down the road, but can you afford a higher mortgage payment?
 If you can’t, start planning now so that your lender doesn’t make the decision for you.

 If you believe that mortgage rates may rise substantially, now would be a great time to consider locking in your variable rate or open mortgage for a good number of years.
-Interest rates are still near historic lows.
 If rates do rise, this could be one of the best moves you could make.
 Speak to someone you trust and decide what will work best for you.

 If you are carrying a significant line of credit balance or if you have credit cards or loans that you don’t think you will be able to pay off any time soon, now may be a great time to consider locking in those debts at a lower interest rate.
 Consider changing your revolving forms of credit into pay-down loans and get rid of the debt.
 This option isn’t ideal for everyone, but it may work for you if you need to reign in your temptation spending.